Inside: A collection of free to print and download copyright free Art Nouveau Flowers of Maurice Pillard Verneuil.

 Maurice Pillard Verneuil was a French designer and artist.
-He was famed for his use of bold, floral designs in ceramic tiles, wallpapers and other furnishing textiles.
+He was famed for using bold, floral designs in ceramic tiles, wallpapers and other furnishing textiles.

 Art Nouveau Flowers

 Art Nouveau is an international style of art, architecture and decorative arts.
-It was at its peak between the 1890s to 1910s and the forerunner to the Art Deco art movement.
+It was at its peak between the 1890s and 1910s and was the forerunner to the Art Deco art movement.

 Art Nouveau flower prints are a defining element of the art movement.
-As the art style has its main source of inspiration in natural form and structures, particularly the wavy lines of plants and flowers.
+The art style is primarily inspired by natural forms and structures, particularly the wavy lines of plants and flowers.
 Other popular characteristics of Art Nouveau were a sense of dynamism and movement, often given by asymmetry and by curving lines.

-The colours of Art Nouveau flowers are delicate with a lot of pastel shades especially, white, blues, lilacs, brown, mustard, olive and sage green.
+The colours of Art Nouveau flowers are delicate with many pastel shades, especially white, blues, lilacs, brown, mustard, olive and sage green.
 Flowers are wavy, too, with markedly curvy lines and stems turned into tendrils.

 The following is a beautiful collection of some of the Art Nouveau flower designs and prints of Maurice Verneuil.
-I think these prints would look lovely framed and hung on a gallery wall.
+These prints would look lovely framed and hung on a gallery wall.
 The images would also be great for decoupage and decorative crafts.

-To download a higher resolution image just click on the title above the print you want.
-The file should automatically download to your computer where you will be able to save and print the file.
+To download a higher-resolution image, click on the title above the print you want.
+The file should automatically download to your computer, where you will be able to save and print the file.

 Verneuil’s Art Nouveau Flowers